Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

   a slider - we were showing it for scenarios where they were not very useful (like position).
 Fixes #1665.

-* Adjsuted the UI for grouped numeric inputs to use the same style as the inspector for suffix values.
+* Adjusted the UI for grouped numeric inputs to use the same style as the inspector for suffix values.

 * iPhone: Group Numeric Editors will now compute their proper size when the